-Signal detection task suggests that there are two factors which affect the accuracy of information processing and the time to accurately respond to a stimulus (RT) as instructed.
+SDT suggests that there are two factors which affect the accuracy of information processing and the time to accurately respond to a stimulus (RT) as instructed.
 The first factor is the internal state of the subject related to their health and prior knowledge stored in LTM.
 This factor relates to the motivation to participate in the testing, the ability to sense the stimulus and maintain the instructional set, and issues not related to the task.
-Internal state in this context alters the ability of the subject's information processing sequence to engage with the task and execute a correct behavior (HIT: target present and participant responds as instructed; and Correct Rejection: target not present and participant does not respond) or an incorrect behavior (False Alarm: target not present and participant responds in spite of instruction not to respond; and Miss: target is present, and participant does not respond as instructed) on each trail.
+Internal state in this context alters the ability of the subject's information processing sequence to engage with the task and execute a correct behavior (HIT: target present and participant responds as instructed; and Correct Rejection: target not present and participant does not respond) or an incorrect behavior (False Alarm: target not present and participant does not respond so instructed) on each trail.
 This ability factor is referred to as d' (d-prime) and reflects the sensitivity or degree of discrimination between the targets and non-targets.
 Accordingly, in a CRT, the SDT models a single factor controlling recognition correctness but does not account for different internal or external issues which may differentially affect the HIT versus Miss recognition or the Correct Rejection versus False Alarm decision.

 The second factor is the knowledge acquired by the subject performing the task about environmental factors, like the a priori probability of a particular occurrence and the payoff matrix describing the consequence for a correct versus incorrect behavior on a trial (Liu et al., 2019).
 Such knowledge can be used by cognitive processes directed by those operations in WM to establish a criterion for response performance on subsequent trials during the task.
-This second factor is referred to as "beta,"

-reflecting the tendency to under-respond or over-respond.
-The predilection to miss targets (recognition failure) or wrongly identify new stimuli (incorrectly guess, False Alarm) is of great importance for interpreting performance and understanding disorders of a subject's information processing system and is related to the RT (Gordon and Carson, 1990).
+This second factor is referred to as "beta", reflecting the tendency to under-respond or over-respond.
+The predilection to miss targets (recognition failure) or wrongly identify new stimuli (incorrectly guess, False Alarm) is of great importance for interpreting performance and understanding disorders of a subject's information processing system and is related to the RT (Gordon & Carson, 1990).
 However, there may be many factors involved in the processing of information and cognitive impairment.
-So, the process of recognition may be impaired and slow responsiveness, while a separate, unrelated executive process may change the response bias and affect RT in a different manner.
+So, the process of recognition may be impaired and slow responsiveness, while a separate, unrelated executive process may change the response bias and affect response time in a different manner.

 Instructions provided to the participant prior to testing describe the processing required to meet task demands for a CRT (Craik, 2002).
 These instructions direct the required operations in WM on how to execute processes to meet task demands.
-In the MemTrax CRT, the neurocognitive processes are: (1) specifically compare and detect representation(s) that match prior occurrences during the test, e.g., "recognize"; (2) if a recognition occurs, manifest a response as quickly as possible; and (3) direct processes to use information on a trial to update expectations so this information is adequately encoded to be available for "recognition" for subsequent trials (Walley and Weiden, 1973; Fabiani et al., 1986; Clifford and Williston, 1992, 1993).
+In the MemTrax CRT, the neurocognitive processes are: 1) specifically compare and detect representation(s) that match prior occurrences during the test, e.g., "recognize"; 2) if a recognition occurs, manifest a response as quickly as possible; and 3) direct processes to use information on a trial to update expectations so this information is adequately encoded to be available for "recognition" for subsequent trials (Clifford & Williston, 1992, 1993; Fabiani et al., 1986; Walley & Weiden, 1973).
 As described for attention (Posner, 1994), instructions may alter the effects which the internal state of the subject has on processing during and between trials.
-Complex visual information, as shown to participants during a MemTrax trial, activates visual cortical regions, including the occipital and inferotemporal cortex (Ashford and Fuster, 1985).
-However, the MemTrax test instructions require attention to the stimuli for recognition and possible encoding, which will also activate the prefrontal cortex (Kapur et al., 1994; Ashford et al., 1998a).
+Complex visual information, as shown to participants during a MemTrax trial, activates visual cortical regions, including the occipital and inferotemporal cortex (Ashford & Fuster, 1985).
+However, the MemTrax test instructions require attention to the stimuli for recognition and possible encoding, which will also activate the prefrontal cortex (J.W.
+Ashford et al., 1998; Kapur et al., 1994).